Raymond Lahey

-Raymond John Lahey (born 29 May 1940) is a Canadian former priest and former bishop of the Catholic Church.
-He was Bishop of the Diocese of Antigonish, Nova Scotia, from 2003 to 2009.
+Raymond John Lahey (29 May 1940 – 10 April 2022) was a Canadian bishop of the Catholic Church.
+He was Bishop of the Diocese of Antigonish, Nova Scotia from 2003 to 2009.
 Lahey was charged in 2009 with the importation of child pornography.
 He was suspended from the exercise of his priestly and sacramental functions, resigned as bishop in 2009, and was laicized by Pope Benedict XVI in 2012.

 Education

 Lahey was born in St. John's, Newfoundland, on 29 May 1940.
 He attended St. Paul University at the University of Ottawa, where he graduated with a Bachelor of Theology in 1961, a Licentiate in Theology (L.Th.) in 1963 and Doctor of Philosophy (Ph.D.) (magna cum laude) in 1966.

 He was ordained on 13 June 1963.

 Career

 Lahey served in both clerical and academic positions first in Newfoundland and Labrador, and later in Nova Scotia.
-Evidence later emerged that the principal offender, Bishop Lahey may have assumed the role of a fixer during the 1989 sexual abuse scandal in St. John's archdiocese in Newfoundland, when he served under then-archbishop Alphonsus Liguori Penney.
+Evidence later emerged that the principal offender, Bishop Lahey, may have assumed the role of a fixer during the 1989 sexual abuse scandal in St. John's archdiocese in Newfoundland when he served under then-archbishop Alphonsus Liguori Penney.